Ron McNeil (musician)

 Ron McNeil (born Ronald Mendonça) is an American musician and singer-songwriter.
-He is best known for being the co-founder of The Fab Four, a California tribute band dedicated to The Beatles, and The Monkee Men, a tribute band dedicated to The Monkees.
+He is best known for being the co-founder of The Fab Four, a California tribute band dedicated to the Beatles, and The Monkee Men, a tribute band dedicated to The Monkees.
 He impersonates John Lennon.
 McNeil has received acclaim from critics and audiences for his portrayal of Lennon, along with ensuring his tribute bands' attention to detail and musical accuracy, leading to both bands' successes.

-Early life
+Early life and childhood

 Ron McNeil was born and grew up in Westminster, California in 1965.
+However, he spent most of his childhood in the Inland Empire.
 In his early childhood, McNeil would often spend time in his house watching episodes of The Monkees, and would sometimes go around the house singing their theme song.
+He often listened and "borrowed" some of his older sisters' records of the Beatles, he once recalled the first song he listened to was "I Saw Her Standing There".

+1978-1992: Beatlemania performance and inspiration

-He often listened and "borrowed" some of his older sister's records of the Beatles, he once recalled the first song he listened to was "I Saw Her Standing There".
-When he was preteen, his father took him to a performance of Beatlemania in Los Angeles, and he mentioned in an interview that he was inspired by that to form a Beatles tribute band.
+When he was thirteen, his father took him to a performance of Beatlemania in Los Angeles, and he mentioned in an interview that he was inspired by that to form a Beatles tribute band.
 He also mentioned in another interview that after seeing Beatlemania he went to see Rain: A Tribute to the Beatles, in which he was interested.
+Shortly after, his father brought him a guitar (which was imported from Mexico) and keyboard, and McNeil learned to play them all by ear.
+Realizing this, his parents later brought him an organ.
+McNeil later brought his first John Lennon guitar at age 27 in 1992.

 Career

+Imagine: A Tribute to The Beatles

+In early 1992, McNeil and his friends Stu Forman (George) and Neil Burg (Ringo), started a Beatles tribute band for the first time called "Imagine: A Tribute to The Beatles".
+They recorded a demo cassette tape playing Love Me Do, Please Please Me, and I Feel Fine with McNeil doing the John and Paul parts.
+They would later recruit Robert "Mac" Ruffing (who is now in 1964 the Tribute) as Paul.
+Their first gig was at Cheers Entertainment, Simi Valley on September 6, 1992.
+The band was presumed to break up in pre-1997.